Efficient sequential PLIC interface positioning for enhanced performance of the three-phase VoF Method: Introduction

 The positioning problem comprises two conceptually distinct subtasks: the efficient \textbf{computation of the volume} of truncated polyhedra as well as the \textbf{root-finding} of the scalar volume function.
-The present paper resorts to the root-finding algorithm of \citet{JCP_2021_fbip}, which was shown to be very efficient for several classes of polyhedra and an extensive set of combinations of volume fractions and normals; cf.~\refapp{implicit_bracketing} for a description.
-The necessary adaptation of the volume computation will be the subject of the remainder: section~\ref{sec:strategy} outlines the general mathematical strategy for sequential truncation, while section~\ref{sec:computational_details} provides the details for the numerical treatment.
-Before that, however, it is instructive to consider the possible configurations of the input data $\set{(\refvof,\plicnormal)}_i$. \paragraph{Topological configurations} The sequential positioning may encounter different configurations, which are illustrated in \reffig{degenerate_configurations} from left to right:
+The present paper resorts to the root-finding algorithm of \citet{JCP_2021_fbip}, which was shown to be very efficient for several classes of polyhedra and an extensive set of combinations of volume fractions and normals; cf.\ \refapp{implicit_bracketing} for a description.
+The necessary adaptations of the volume computation for the sequential three-phase PLIC problem are described below: section~\ref{sec:strategy} outlines the general mathematical strategy for sequential truncation, while section~\ref{sec:computational_details} provides the details for the numerical treatment.
+Before, however, it is instructive to consider the possible topological phase configurations of the input data $\set{(\refvof,\plicnormal)}_i$ and their physical interpretation. \paragraph{Topological configurations} The sequential three-phase positioning may encounter different configurations as illustrated in \reffig{degenerate_configurations}, which are computed from the input data at runtime: